Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

-Audio production, music technology, popular music studies, screen sound, songwriting, sound design.
+Audio production, music composition and production, popular music, screen sound, songwriting, sound design.

 Career opportunities